Dorothy Gale: Wizard101

 Dorothy Gale appears as an NPC in the 2008 MMORPG Wizard101.
 Unlike other adaptations of the character, Dorothy travelled from her family farm in Kansas to Wizard City to become a Balance wizard at Ravenwood School of Magical Arts.
 In the sidequests "Yellow Brick Road" and "Not in Kansas Anymore", players meet Dorothy in her home, who tells them to go and check on her friends that she was having over for dinner, Mr. Toto and the Tin Man.
 Mr. Toto tells the player that they are running late due to Tin Man not being able to find his oil can, and asks the player to tell Dorothy that they are just running late as usual.

+Emerald City Confidential

+In the 2009 adventure game Emerald City Confidential, Dorothy Gale is forty years older and prefers to be called Dee.
+She hires a private eye named Petra to find her missing fiancé, Anzel, which becomes Petra's primary mission for the game.

 LEGO Dimensions

-Dorothy Gale is one of the non-playable characters that appears in the 2015 toys-to-life video game LEGO Dimensions.
-While on her way to the Emerald City with Toto and her three companions, they encounter Batman, Gandalf, and Wyldstyle.
-Batman thinks that the Scarecrow is the supervillain of the same name from his world, though the interrogation is short lived, as Dorothy and her gang are sucked into a vortex where they are captured by the game's central antagonist, Lord Vortech.
+Dorothy Gale is one of the non-playable characters that appears in the 2015 toys-to-life video game Lego Dimensions.
+While on her way to the Emerald City with Toto and her three companions, they confront Batman, Gandalf, and Wyldstyle.
+Batman thinks the Scarecrow is the supervillain of the same name from his world, though the interrogation is short-lived when Dorothy and her gang are sucked into a vortex and kidnapped by the game's main antagonist, Lord Vortech.
 Lord Vortech imprisons Dorothy and uses the Ruby Slippers as one of the foundation elements needed to create his "perfect world".